KeysiJones/todo-list-extension/README.md

 # Todo List Chrome Extension

 A simple Todo List Chrome Extension built with React and Vite.
-This extension lets you add, toggle, and remove tasks, with persistent storage using `chrome.storage.local`.
+This extension lets you add, toggle, edit and remove tasks, with persistent storage using `chrome.storage.local` and notifications using `chrome.notifications`.

 ---